General enquiries: 0800 326 5559

 International: 0330 333 8188

-Motivational Enhancement Therapy
+Motivational Enhancement Therapy for Addiction

-Change can be an intimidating prospect, particularly for people dealing with an addiction.
-Even when we are unhappy with our current situation the idea of stepping into the unknown may be a challenge.
-It can often feel more comfortable to remain in our present state, no matter how unpleasant it may be.
+Even when we are unhappy with our current situation the idea of stepping into the unknown and confronting problems head-on through motivational enhancement therapy may be a challenge.

-What is Motivational Enhancement Therapy?
+What is Motivational Enhancement Therapy for Addiction?

 Motivational Enhancement Therapy (MET) is a form of addiction treatment that aims to combat this reluctance to change, uncovering and sparking an individual’s internal motivations that can drive them to make the necessary changes to their behaviour.
 [1]